Cross Enrollment Frequently Asked Questions

 Will I get one bill or two?

-Who do I contact for questions about Cross Enrollment at Missouri S&T?
+Who do I contact for questions about cross campus enrollment at S&T?

-You can contact the S&T Registrar’s Office, Julie Parker if you have questions.
-You can reach Julie at 573-341-6588 or juliep@mst.edu.
+You can contact Julie Parker in the Office of the Registrar if you have questions at 573-341-6588 or juliep@mst.edu.

-What if I need to withdraw from the class?
+What if I need to withdraw from the cross enrolled class at S&T?

-You may check the academic calendar on the campus where you have cross enrolled to find their refund calendar dates.
-Missouri S&T’s calendar can be found at http://registrar.mst.edu/calendars/.
+You should check the reassessment schedule on the campus where you have cross enrolled to find their adjustment dates.
+S&T’s academic dates and deadlines can be found at registrar.mst.edu.

 How do I know the calendar for the course?

 Please check with the academic calendar on the campus in which you have cross enrolled.
-Missouri S&T’s calendar can be found at http://registrar.mst.edu/calendars/.
+S&T’s academic dates and deadlines can be found here.

 How do I access my course at Missouri S&T?